Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Mind Master (MPMM).md

 aliases: ["Duergar Mind Master"]
 ---
 # Duergar Mind Master
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-108, Mordenkainen's Tome of Foes p.
-189*
+108*

 Wearing fearsome masks, duergar mind masters usually operate as spies, both inside and beyond a duergar stronghold.
 Their psionically augmented abilities enable them to see through illusions with ease and shrink down to miniature size to spy on their targets.